truekas/PencilSharpener/README.md

 - A few braincells
 - Lots of time

-First, fully power off and unplug your device, flip it over, and open the back to gain access to the mainboard.
+First, fully power off and unplug your device, flip it over, and open the back to access the mainboard.

 > [!TIP]
 > **How to Setup Your Chip clip:**